passbutler/passbutler-documentation/Documentation.md

 1. It simplifies brute force attacks significantly: Because no resource consuming cryptographic hash function is involved, the attacker could try a lot of authentications per time only limited by the network link and computing power of the server hardware
 2. It would introduce the "hash-is-the-password" situation where an attacker can straight-forward authenticate with stolen hashes

+send to the server where it is hashed again ([PBKDF2-SHA256](#pbkdf2-sha256) with 150000 iterations - around 50k iterations more to more slow down computing time).

+Server hashes the received [Local Authentication Hash](#local-authentication-hash) again with [PBKDF2-SHA256](#pbkdf2-sha256) using the random salt and defined iteration count stored in `User.masterPasswordAuthenticationHash`.
+If the calculated hash matches the hash value also stored in `User.masterPasswordAuthenticationHash`, the client is authenticated and the server responds a valid bearer token (JWT)

 ### Server authentication

-The plain master password must NEVER sent to server to ensure E2E encryption: if the server get compromised, the attacker can't decrypt the user data if it is only possible for him to eavesdrop the authentication passwords but NOT the master passwords of the users.
-So the master password is first hashed with [PBKDF2-SHA256](#pbkdf2-sha256) using the username as the salt and 100001 iterations (one iteration more than for [Master Key](#master-key) derivation) on client side and send to the server where it is hashed again ([PBKDF2-SHA256](#pbkdf2-sha256) with 150000 iterations - around 50k iterations more to more slow down computing time).
-It is hashed on server again to avoid the "hash-is-the-password" situation where an attacker can straight-forward authenticate with stolen hashes.

-Token request process:
+All normal requests to the server must be authenticated with a valid bearer token (JWT).
+Only the token request must be authenticated with the username and the [Local Authentication Hash](#local-authentication-hash).

+The token authentication avoids two problems:

+1. Sending a sensible long-time static secret (the [Local Authentication Hash](#local-authentication-hash)) every single request to the server (despite the server connection is TLS encrypted, this should be avoided) - instead only a short-time token is sent, which becomes totally worthless after expiration time
+2. The authentication with username and the [Local Authentication Hash](#local-authentication-hash) is a lot slower because of the resource intense computing of the hashes - the token validity check is very fast and cheap

+The token request process works like the following:

-1. Client requests token with username and [Local Authentication Hash](#local-authentication-hash)
+1. The client requests token by sending username and [Local Authentication Hash](#local-authentication-hash) to server
-2. Server hashes the received [Local Authentication Hash](#local-authentication-hash) again with [PBKDF2-SHA256](#pbkdf2-sha256) using the random salt and iteration count stored in `User.masterPasswordAuthenticationHash`.
-If the calculated hash matches the hash value also stored in `User.masterPasswordAuthenticationHash`, the client is authenticated and the server responds a valid bearer token (JWT)

-All later requests are authenticated with the bearer token to avoid the procedure for every request.
+2. The server checks if the requested user is not deleted (`User.deleted == 0`) and calculates the [Server Authentication Hash](#server-authentication-hash) from the received [Local Authentication Hash](#local-authentication-hash): If the result is the same as the field `User.masterPasswordAuthenticationHash` of the authenticating user, the server responds with a new token (with validity of 1 hour) to confirm successful authentication

+Later requests are authenticated with the token.
+If the token is rejected by the server (e.g. because it is expired or just invalid), the server responds with HTTP 401 error, so the client can automatically try to request a new token.

+### Item sharing